ringcentral-tutorials/king-tut/README.md

 ## Contributing

-To contribute your tutorial into the main repository, create an issue in [RingCentral Developer Tutorial Index](https://github.com/ringcentral.com/tutorials) and request that your completed tutorial be included in the main index.
+To contribute your tutorial into the main repository, create PR for [RingCentral Developer Tutorial Index](https://github.com/ringcentral/tutorials).
+Take [this PR](https://github.com/ringcentral/tutorials/pull/16) for example.